MA in Modern English Literature

 - To enhance students' career opportunities

-Numbers each year are capped at 10 so that individual attention is guaranteed.
+Numbers each year are capped so that individual attention is guaranteed.
 All students are required to take six modules and submit a thesis.
-Part-time students may also be admitted but in their case completion of the programme will take two years.

-Modules will be delivered on Mondays, Tuesdays and Wednesdays during the academic year from 4-6pm.
+Modules will be delivered on Mondays, Tuesdays and Wednesdays during the academic year from 3-6 pm, with presentations and discussions recorded so that students can access them at their own time.

 Potential career options include but are not limited to: